The 8 Best User Feedback Tools for your SaaS

 Why?
 Because it shows you trust them.
 It shows them that you truly value their opinions and inputs.
 As a result, they’re more likely to trust you.
 That’s how relationships work.

 It’s safe to say we live in a consumer-driven economy.
-Customers have more power, more sway, than ever before.
-It’s all about them.
+Customers have more power, more sway, than ever before and every business strives to become customer-centric.

 And that means that nowadays customers don’t just want to be heard, don’t just expect to be heard, they demand it.

-If you don’t use customer feedback tools to listen to your customers, then you’re in trouble.
+If you don’t use a customer feedback tool to listen to your customers, then you’re in trouble.
 Your customers will start to question whether they want to do business with a company that doesn’t seem to value their opinions.

 Chances are, they’ll start to head elsewhere, to a SaaS that respects them and listens to what they have to say.